top of page

 Common Gastrointestinal (GI) Diseases in Scottish Fold Cats

-Inflammation of the stomach lining, often caused by dietary indiscretion, hairballs, infections, or medications.
+Gastritis is the inflammation of the stomach lining, often caused by dietary indiscretion, hairballs, infections, or medications.

 Symptoms: vomiting, nausea, drooling